Quickbooks TurboTax Self-Employed Tax Bundle Review (2021)

 Last year, I noted that I was pretty pleased with my Credit Karma Tax experience.
 While my stance hasn’t changed on that, I have to say that I felt more confident about my return while using TurboTax.
 Perhaps it was the extra year of experience under my belt, but I suspect that the formatting and explanations on TurboTax are superior.
 It also doesn’t hurt that importing my data from Quickbooks Self-Employed reduced some room for error.

-To that point, I think the Quickbooks Self-Employed Tax Bundle is a good deal.
-Essentially you’re getting up to $165 in TurboTax product for about half price.
+To that point, I think the Quickbooks Self-Employed Tax Bundle is a good deal — although perhaps not as good as when I first started with it, as the price has increased a bit over the years.
+Still, you’re essentially getting your state return free since it works out to $170 in TurboTax products for $120.
 It may not be as good as free but it is a reasonably priced option to be sure.

-Given my experience filing my 2018 tax returns with TurboTax, I foresee myself sticking with the Quickbooks Self-Employed Tax Bundle throughout 2019 as well.
+Given my experience filing both my 2018 and 2019 tax returns with TurboTax, I plan on sticking with the Quickbooks Self-Employed Tax Bundle as I get ready to tackle my 2020 return.
 From the ability to import my QBSE data to the tech support that helped solve my problem in no time, I have to say that I feel good about my decision to switch.
-Plus, for the record, I only ended up owing $45 on our federal return so I suppose Quickbooks’ estimates for my quarterly payments were pretty darn close as well.
 For all of those reasons, I think the service and the Tax Bundle are certainly worth the investment.

 Also published on Medium.